Voter ID

 Acceptable ID Types for Texas

 Texas voters must show ID at the polls in order to vote.
-The following forms of ID are accepted: All IDs must contain a photo and be either unexpired or expired up to four years, unless voter is age 70 or older, then the document can be expired.
+All IDs must contain a photo and be either unexpired or expired up to four years, unless voter is age 70 or older, then the document can be expired.
+Valid forms of identification include;

 • Texas driver's license